serverless/blog/posts/2018-11-29-api-gateway-websockets-support.md

 #### A real-time WebSockets example

-To understand the power of this new feature, let’s look for example architecture building the canonical “chat” example for real-time websocket driven applications.
+To understand the power of this new feature, let’s look for example architecture building the canonical “chat” example for real-time WebSocket driven applications.

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/reinvent/websockets-chat-app.png" alt="WebSockets chat app">